HHK-ETH/findings-sheet/README.md

 - Check if uses safeTransfer (and if token without return true should be compatible)
 - Check if token can exist or not before calling function
 - Check if transfer always from msg.sender or could transfer from someone else that approved
+- Check if different token decimals are possible and handled

 ### ERC721